shredthaGNAR/list-of-my-starred-repos/README.md

 * [husnainfareed/rename-images-with-ai-raycast-extension](https://github.com/husnainfareed/rename-images-with-ai-raycast-extension): A Raycast extension that uses AI to intelligently rename screenshot and image files based on their content.
 * [cdaein/rename-screenshot](https://github.com/cdaein/rename-screenshot): Rename Mac screenshots based on its contents with local Ollama or ChatGPT
 * [dexiota/replacefirefoxicon](https://github.com/dexiota/replacefirefoxicon): A collection of CSS tweaks to only change Firefox's icon throughout the UI.
+* [p-wis/ReplaceSelectionAI](https://github.com/p-wis/ReplaceSelectionAI): Firefox extension that processes selected text (or clipboard content) with AI and replaces it in place.
+Supports OpenAI, Anthropic Claude, and any OpenAI-compatible provider.
+Define your own prompts — each appears as a context menu item.
 * [jeevatkm/ReplyWithHeader-Thunderbird](https://github.com/jeevatkm/ReplyWithHeader-Thunderbird): Outlook style headers and few goodies for Thunderbird
 * [Zaxxon709/repo](https://github.com/Zaxxon709/repo): None
 * [srvaroa/repocket](https://github.com/srvaroa/repocket): Manage a local copy of articles saved in Pocket